cleodora-forecasting/cleodora/website/content/docs/faq.md

 Many people find the idea of attaching a probability to a future event to be counter-intuitive.
-That is because one way of thinking about probability is when repeating an event many times.
+That is because one way of thinking about probability is when **repeating an event many times**.
 For example if you flip a coin 10.000 times it will land about 5.000 times on heads.
 Therefore we say there is a 50% probability of getting heads.
 Some events can't be repeated however.
 What is the likelihood of the US president stepping down in the next year due to a conflict of interest with the rice industry?
 How do you repeat this event 10.000 times?

-Another way of thinking about probabilities is _belief_.
-How likely do you believe something is going to happen (0 being you are certain it will never happen and 100 you are certain it will definitely happen)?
+A more helpful way of thinking about probabilities is _belief_.
+How **likely do you believe something is going to happen** (0 being you are certain it will never happen and 100 you are certain it will definitely happen)?
 If I flip a coin, how strongly do you believe heads will come up?
 Given your prior experience in the world you will probably believe 50% probability of heads.
 Or maybe you